ACT Test Preparation:

 The ACT is equally accepted by all colleges and universities in the United States.
 Axios tutors provides highest quality ACT test preparation to the Pittsburgh area students.
 The ACT, typically taken by high school juniors and seniors, measures student achievement in 4 subject areas including English, math, reading, and science plus writing.

 The ACT is offered 6 times a year and students should plan to take the test at least two to three times as scores will continue to improve past the first test administration.
 Colleges typically don’t like to see students take this test more than three times in order to attain their score goal.
-Exact test dates are available for viewing on the ACT website.
+Find out the upcoming ACT Test Dates.